GET A FREE CONSULTATION

 Thousands of Winter Haven residents, both adults and children, rely on buses on a regular basis to get to school, work, or for long-distance travel.
 When traveling by bus, you trust that the driver has sufficient training and skills to operate the bus safely and that the vehicle has been properly designed and maintained.
 While most trips by bus end with the passengers arriving safely at their destination, buses are involved in over 60,000 accidents, on average, each year in the United States.
 In 2021, 108 people lost their lives in school bus accidents alone.
 If you were injured in a Winter Haven bus accident, you may be facing serious physical injury and emotional trauma for which you may be entitled to compensation if another party caused or contributed to the collision.

-Surviving family members and injured victims of bus accidents typically encounter financial hardship along with the need to navigate both the healthcare system and an unfamiliar legal system.
 At Kemp Personal Injury Law, we understand the challenges you are facing, and we are committed to helping.
 Having a Winter Haven bus accident lawyer on your side is the best way to ensure that your rights are protected, and the at-fault party (or parties) is held accountable.

 The team at Kemp Personal Injury Law is dedicated to helping victims and surviving loved ones when a Winter Haven bus accident results in injuries or death.
 Our unrivaled experience and unwavering commitment to victims and their families is what allows us to secure full and fair compensation for those who suffered in a Winter Haven bus accident.